-The graph below, available in the category RESULTS, shows the impact of raw material price on the profitability of agriculture and industry sectors.
+The graph below, available in the category RESULTS, shows the impact of raw material price on the profitability of agriculture and industry sectors, in the example depicted the change in the price affects positively the NPV (net present value) of the agricultural sector and negatively the NPV of the industrial sector.
 The graph is the key components of the systems, as the oilseed is the main component of agriculture income and industry cost.
 The analysis of the synthesized indicators supports the negotiation of oilseed prices considering both the agriculture and industry sectors.

 Figure 4.
-Graph in module RESULTS.
+Graph in module RESULTS